Bus Accident Attorney Kirkland

 A bus accident can change your life in a matter of seconds.
 One moment you are riding to work, heading home, or taking your kids across town, and the next you may be facing painful injuries, confusing paperwork, and worries about how you will pay your bills.
 If you were hurt in a bus crash in the Kirkland area, you deserve clear answers and a legal team that knows how to protect you.

 At , we focus on helping injured people and their families rebuild after serious accidents, including collisions involving city buses, school buses, shuttles, and private coaches.
 Our firm is led by attorney Robert Kornfeld, who has personally lived through a serious injury and understands how overwhelming recovery can feel.
-We treat our clients the way we would want our own family treated, with respect, patience, and honest guidance from the first call through the end of the case.

 Call today for a free consultation if you were injured in a bus accident in the Kirkland area.
 We’ll explain your options clearly and handle the legal process while you focus on healing.